Loading

 Search views populate lists of tasks, projects, or messages based on your search criteria.
 You can use these to find any specific group of conversations or tasks.

-Just click in the Search field at the top of the screen and select Advanced search at the bottom.
+Just click in the Search field at the top of the screen and select Advanced search in the right-hand corner of that empty search bar.
 Once you're there, you'll see all of the advanced criteria.
-Click on +Add Filter to add more parameters.
+Click +Add filter to add even more parameters.

 Asana advanced search

-Once you've got your results, you can select Refine Search to adjust your parameters, Save Search to come back to it later (your saved searches appear in your left sidebar), or Sort to reorder the results.
-Or click View to view as a list or as a calendar.
+Once you've got your results, you can Sort to reorder the results or click View to change whether you view results as a list or as a calendar.

 12. Color-code Asana assignments with projects